wshiman/Action-R1/README.md

 ## ✨ Updates

 ## 📋 ToDo
+- [ ] A clearer and more detailed environment setup.
 - [ ] Integrate the source code of HumanOmni into this project.
 - [ ] Open-source a more detailed reproduction process.
 - [ ] Open-source all the training data used.